TheOdinProject/curriculum/html_css/accessibility_auditing.md

 ### Checking Contrast Ratios

 In a previous lesson you were provided with a link to the WebAIM contrast checker tool, which you've hopefully tested out a little.
 Having to constantly use that tool to check every text color/background color combination can be a little tedious, though.
-Luckily, you can actually use your dev tools to check contrast ratios in a few simpler ways, each of which will show the numerical ratio as well as which comformity level it passes for the WCAG.
+Luckily, you can actually use your dev tools to check contrast ratios in a few simpler ways, each of which will show the numerical ratio as well as which conformity level it passes for the WCAG.

 In **Firefox**, right above the **Properties** section of the **Accessibility** tab is the **Checks** section.
 This section will list any contrast ratios in addition to other checks, such as whether an interactive element has a focus style.
 In order to view the color contrast for text, you may have to travel down a branch of the accessibility tree until you select a "text leaf" object.